socialfoundations/whynot/docs/source/simulators.rst

 The `Schelling model
 <https://www.stat.berkeley.edu/~aldous/157/Papers/Schelling_Seg_Models.pdf>`_
-is a classic agent-based model originally used to illustrate how weak individual preferences regarding one's neighbhors can lead to global segregation of entire cities.
+is a classic agent-based model originally used to illustrate how weak individual preferences regarding one's neighbors can lead to global segregation of entire cities.
 In the model, individuals prefer to live where at least some fraction of their neighbors are the same race as they are and will move if this constraint is not met.
 As this process is iterated, an